comphy-lab/pyRheo/README.md

 # pyRheo

 **pyRheo** is a Python package for rheological modeling, providing tools for creep, stress relaxation, oscillation, and rotation models.
 This package is designed to help researchers and engineers analyze and model the behavior of viscoelastic materials.
+The package include phenomenological models based on spring, dashpots, and springpots.

 Publication of this work is coming soon.
 Please cite this software using the metadata in the citation file for now.